afreekamode/sikirushittu/README.md

-This file represent my professional page.
+This file represent my professional page built in Javascript.